kopsha/python-1o1/docs/text_files.rst

 recommended method.
 But if you know you need to handle huge files (larger than your computer memory for example) you may want to read and process the text file line by line.
-Luckily Python file objects already have a couple of methods, please have a look at the `official documentation
+Luckily Python file objects already have a couple of methods, please have a look at the official `file documentation
 <https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files>`_.

 For reading lines from a file, you can loop over the file object.
 This is memory